-You accomplish all this by bringing in the account-level information as a lookup dataset (similar to classifications in traditional Adobe Analytics).
+You accomplish all this by bringing in the account-level information as a lookup dataset.

 You first create a lookup schema in Adobe Experience Platform, then create a lookup table data set by ingesting .csv-based account-level data.
-Then you proceed to create a connection CJA that combines different datasets, including the lookup one you created.
-You then create a dataview and finally are able to utilize all this data in Workspace.
+Then you proceed to create a connection in Customer Journey Analytics (CJA0 that combines different datasets, including the lookup one you created.
+You subsequently create a data view and finally are able to utilize all this data in Workspace.

 Lookup tables can be up to 1 GB in size.